 Supervision & Performance Review Procedure

 To ensure quality and provide feedback the Dean or their designee may observe any adjunct faculty member's class and student feedback may be sought.
-For further information and procedures on observations and evaluation, please refer to the KCAEA Contract, Section 9.1-9.3.
+This process is governed by the KCAEA Contract, Section 9.1-9.4.